What is AIRA?

 Who are AIRA’s members?

-AIRA is mostly an organization of IIS staff working in health departments, with partner organizations such as software vendors and others with an interest in IIS.
-There are currently more than 65 organization members representing over 250 individuals.
+AIRA is mostly an organization of IIS staff working in health departments, with other organizations such as IIS implementers, non-profits and others with an interest in IIS.
+There are currently more than 55 organization members representing over 350 individuals.